pqina/pintura-component-react-native/README.md

 # Pintura React Native Component

-This package exports a Pintura WebView wrapper component to make it easier to use Pintura with React Native (compatible with Expo).
+This package exports a Pintura WebView wrapper component to make it easier to use Pintura with React Native.

 ```
 npm install @pqina/react-native-pintura